In-For-Disaster-Analytics/sites-and-stories-nlp/environments/TACC-Set-Up-Conda-Env.md

 updated: 2023-10-19T12:10
 ---
 # Working with Jupyter Notebook and Conda Environments at TACC
 Jupyter notebooks provide an interactive web based computing platform for working on coding projects.
-Conda envrionemnts enable users to specify a siloed set of versioned python packages to work with.
+Conda envrionments enable users to specify an isolated set of versioned python packages to work with.

 This notebook will walk you through the process of setting up a custom Conda env on TACC systems, and using that environmnet in a jupyter notebook.

 ## TACC Access and Permissions
 The first step is ensuring you have the necessary access to TACC systems.
-For this process you will need the following:
+For this process you will need ALL of the following:
-* TACC username and password (Check: can you log-in to [TACC Portal](https://tacc.utexas.edu/portal/))
+1. TACC username and password (Check: can you log-in to [TACC Portal](https://tacc.utexas.edu/portal/))
-* TACC Token 2 factor authentication app
+2. [TACC multifactor authentication](https://docs.tacc.utexas.edu/basics/mfa/), you will use this to enter an authenticating 'TACC Token' as needed
-* Assignment to an allocation to use compute resources at TACC (Check the 'Projects & Allocations' tab on the TACC Portal and ensure you have an Active Project with an unexpired allocation)
+3. Assignment to an allocation to use compute resources at TACC (Check the 'Projects & Allocations' tab on the TACC Portal and ensure you have an Active Project with an unexpired allocation on Lonestar6)

 ## Creating a Conda environment at TACC and adding it to Notebook kernels
 Python environments (here managed with Conda) allow you to isolate a particular set of packages (and their versions) in order to run your code using a very defined set of software.
-To set up and utilize a Conda environment at TACC you will do the following step:
+To set up and utilize a Conda environment at TACC you will do the following steps:
 1. Access TACC systems via the Command Line
 2. Navigate to proper TACC directory
 3. Install Conda (only necessary the first time)
-4. Create Conda environment either from set of packages devined in a .yml file or by manually installing them
+4. Create Conda environment either from set of packages defined in a .yml file or by manually installing them
 5. Add the new environment as a kernel for use in Jupyter

 ## 1. Accessing the TACC Command Line